 Do Bananas Have Seeds?

 However, the most common types of bananas we see today, Cavendish, are actually hybrids and their small seeds are infertile.
-So the bananas we buy from the supermarkets are unable to be used to grow more bananas.
+So the common banana we buy from the grocery store is unable to be used to grow more bananas.

 These commercial bananas have been bred over centuries to be tastier and larger, with immature seeds that can be easily consumed.
 That’s why this type of banana is often the store-bought bananas that we all consume.